tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 | Redis                | `apps.redis.enabled`             | `true`  | Cache Database                 |
 | XWiki                | `apps.xwiki.enabled`             | `true`  | Knowledge management           |

-Exemplary, Jitsi can be disabled like:
+For example, Jitsi can be disabled like this:

 ```yaml
 apps: